 Enjoy an old fashioned classic again with the best gluten-free ginger snaps recipe!
 These well-tested cookies use simple gluten-free baking tricks to guarantee a thick, chewy, soft batch bake every time.
-No longer will you be disappointed by cookies that spread too much or a gritty texture after you learn the easy method to make GF gingersnaps look and taste just like the classic dessert you grew up on!
+No longer will you be disappointed by cookies that spread too much or a gritty texture after you learn the easy method to make GF gingersnaps look and taste just like the cookie you grew up on!

-After many years of gluten-free baking experience, I was not anticipating having to test so many gluten-free ginger snaps before landing on the best recipe.
+After many years of gluten-free baking testing and experience, I was not anticipating having to test so many gluten-free ginger snaps before landing on the best recipe.
 While my family happily ate through the outcasts, I was perplexed.

 To offset this I made a few easy adjustments, such as swapping out my standard 1 ½ tablespoon cookie scoop with a smaller 1 tablespoon cookie scoop, adding a little baking powder with the baking soda, and baking in a 350ºF oven.
-The formula was magic and the best gluten-free ginger snap cookies were born!
+The formula was magic and the best GF gingersnaps were born!

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)